-Clinical Relation and Outcome/High Priority Test if none of the six or more quality measures you submitted are an outcome or high priority measure, this test sees if any are clinically related to an outcome or high priority.
+Clinical Relation and Outcome/High Priority Test sees if none of the six or more quality measures you submitted are an outcome or high priority measure, are any clinically related to an outcome or high priority.

-2. Step 2: Minimum Threshold Test looks at the Medicare claims you submitted to see if there are at least 20 denominator eligible instances for any extra measures found in Step 1.
-This EMA step only applies to the claims data you submitted.
-This test is separate from the MIPS requirement that you need 50% data completeness to get a benchmark performance calculation in the 2017 performance year.
+STEP 2 (Claims Measures only): Minimum Threshold Test looks at the Medicare claims you submitted to see if there are at least 20 denominator eligible instances for any available but unsubmitted claims measures found in Step 1.
+This EMA step only applies to measures submitted via claims.
+This test is separate from the MIPS requirement that you need 60% data completeness to get a benchmark performance calculation in the 2018 performance year.
+This step does not apply to measures submitted by Qualified Registries.